spryker/spryker-docs/docs/scos/dev/front-end-development/migration-guide-remove-support-of-ie11.md

 {% info_block warningBox %}

-Remove `autoprefixer` import at the top of the file.
+Remove the `autoprefixer` import at the top of the file.

 {% endinfo_block %}